Virtual Data Source

 1) This cannot be an empty array.

-2) When specifying an index, please make sure the columns it corresponds to is already a part of the database's metadata.
+2) When specifying an index, please make sure the columns it corresponds to are already a part of the database's metadata.

-3) In case of index upsert(details below), this field can be optional.
+3) In case of index upsert, this field can be optional.

-4) The order in which the column names are specified is important.
-Since this implies the sequencing of the column in case of composite indices.
+4) The order in which column names are specified is important, as it implies the sequencing in composite indices.

 Example: "BTREE"